owntone/owntone-server/README.md

 ## Supported clients

-forked-daapd supports 4 kinds of clients:
+forked-daapd supports these kinds of clients:

 - DAAP clients, like iTunes or Rhythmbox
 - Remote clients, like Apple Remote or compatibles for Android/Windows Phone